Design Innovation: Scenic

 Program Overview

-The Design Summer Institute in Scenic Design is a two-week, UC credit-bearing intensive for students interested in scenic design for theater, film, and television.
+The Design Summer Institute in Scenic Design is a two-week intensive for students interested in scenic design for theater, film, and television.
 This program provides opportunities to work with our distinguished faculty in classes such as Introduction to Scenic Design and Scale Drafting, Production Design for Theater, Film and Television, and Storyboarding.
 Students will learn the design process for scenic design for theater and be introduced to production design.
 The combination of these courses will allow students to use the training to discover how we can tell stories through visual research, sketches, and model design.

 Students will learn the technical components of breaking down a script and the art of collaboration with directors while gaining hands-on experience such as model-building, perspective drawing, and scale measurement as a means of realizing a design.
 Beyond the classroom, students will attend guest workshops that will cover portfolio and career preparation.

-*Please note that all levels are encouraged to apply and English language comprehension and proficiency is required for successful completion of this institute.
+*Please note that all levels are encouraged to apply and English language comprehension and proficiency is required.
+Refer to the FAQ for additional information regarding language proficiency.

-On-Campus (Commuter)
+Housing (Commuter)

 As a commuter, housing contracts are not available through UCLA Housing Department, however, the UCLA Summer Hostel that is located on the residence hill provides housing options for all registered UCLA Summer Sessions students who are 18 years of age or older.
 For those who will not securing housing on campus, it is expected that students who fall into this category will commute to class daily.